acantepie/umbrella/docs/home.md

-# Create your first admin view
+# Create your first admin page

 Run the following command to generate the basic structure :
 ```bash